-1 Min isterial Council on Energy's Rule change request 3
+1 Min isterial Council on Energy's Rule Change Request1

-1.1 The Rule change request 3
+1.1 The Rule Change Request1

-1.2 Rationale for Rule change request 3
+1.2 Rationale for the Rule Change Request1

-1.3 Solution proposed in the Rule change request 4
+1.3 Solution proposed in the Rule Change Request2

-1.4 Relevant background 4
+1.4 Relevant background

-1.5 Commencement of Rule making process 6
+1.5 Commencement of Rule making process4

-1.6 Consultation on draft Rule determination 7
+1.6 Publication of draft Rule determination and draft Rule5

-2 Dra ft Rule Determination 8
+2 Fina 1 Rule Determination6

-2.1 Commission's draft determination 8
+2.1 Commission's determination

-2.2 Commission's considerations 8
+2.2 Commission's considerations

-2.3 Commission's power to make the Rule 8
+2.3 Commission's power to make the Rule

-2.4 Rule making test 9
+2.4 Rule making test7

-2.5 Other requirements under the NEL 10
+2.5 Other requirements under the NEL

-3 Con nmission's reasons 12
+3 Com mission's reasons10

-3.1 Assessment of issues 12
+3.1 Assessment of issues

-3.2 Draft Rule 13
+3.2 Assessment of Rule

-3.3 Civil Penalties 13
+3.3 Civil Penalties

-4 Con nmission's assessment approach 15
+4 Com mission's assessment approach13

-5 Ana lysis of issues 16
+5 Ana lysis of issues14

-5.1 Rule Proponent's view 16
+5.1 Rule Proponent's view14

-5.2 Stakeholder views 17
+5.2 Stakeholder views15

-5.3 Commission's analysis 20
+5.3 Commission's analysis

-5.4 Conclusion 23
+5.4 Conclusion

-Abb revia tions 25
+Abb reviat ions24

-Δ Summary of issues raised in submissions
+Α Sum mary of issues raised in submissions25

+A.1 First round of consultation

+A.2 Second round of consultation

-1 Ministerial Council on Energy's Rule change request
+1 Ministerial Council on Energy's Rule Change Request

-1.1 The Rule change request
+1.1 The Rule Change Request

-On 4 November 2010, the Ministerial Council on Energy (MCE) (Rule Proponent) made a request to the Australian Energy Market Commission (Commission) to make a Rule regarding the inclusion of embedded generation research into the Demand Management Incentive Scheme (DMIS) applied by the Australian Energy Regulator (AER) to Distribution Network Service Providers (DNSPs) as part of their revenue cap determinations (Rule change request).1
+On 4 November 2010, the Ministerial Council on Energy (MCE) (Rule Proponent) made a request to the Australian Energy Market Commission (Commission) to make a Rule regarding the inclusion of embedded generation research into the Demand Management Incentive Scheme (DMIS) applied by the Australian Energy Regulator (AER) to Distribution Network Service Providers (DNSPs) as part of their electricity distribution price review decisions (Rule change request).

 The objective of the proposed Rule was to improve the incentives for DNSPs to pursue innovation in the connection of embedded generators to their network.
-The Rule Proponent submitted that the objective can be achieved by making a Rule to require the AER, in developing and implementing a DMIS, to have regard to incentives for DNSPs to consider more innovative and cost effective ways of connecting embedded generators to their distribution network.2
+The Rule Proponent submitted that the objective can be achieved by making a Rule to require the AER, in developing and implementing a DMIS, to have regard to incentives for DNSPs to consider more innovative and cost effective ways of connecting embedded generators to their distribution network.

-The Rule change request was submitted by the MCE in response to the Rule change recommendation made by the Commission in its Stage 2 Final Report on Review of Demand Side Participation in the NEM (Stage 2 DSP Review).
+The Rule change request was submitted by the MCE in response to the Rule change recommendation made by the Commission in its Stage 2 Final Report on Review of Demand Side Participation (DSP) in the National Electricity Market (NEM) (Stage 2 DSP Review).

-1.2 Rationale for Rule change request
+1.2 Rationale for the Rule Change Request